nastasha-w/minsb_xray/README.md

 I used this code (before a few slight modifications to make it a stand-alone set of scripts) in Wijers & Schaye (2022; ADS link: https://ui.adsabs.harvard.edu/abs/2022MNRAS.514.5214W/abstract).
-Please cite this paper if you use this code. (bibtex entry below) Please remember to also cite the sources for the backgrounds and response files you use.
+Please cite this paper if you use this code (bibtex entry below).
+Please remember to also cite the sources for the backgrounds and response files you use.

 It uses the instrument responses and instrumental + astrophysical background to calculate the minimum emission line surface brightness a source needs to reach a given signal-to-noise ratio in a given exposure time and spatial binning.
+Any systematic uncertainties, difficulties arising from Galactic emission or absorption features at the same energy, etc., are simply ignored in these calculations.

 Use